akto-api-security/tests-library/remediation/XPATH_INJECTION.md

 ### Step 4: Use Least Privilege Principle
 Whenever possible, run your processing environment with the least privileges possible to reduce the amount of potential damage if a compromise does occur.

-### Step 5: Regular Audit and Patching
-Always patch and update your application environment regularly.
-Regular audits help in identifying and fixing any potential security issues.

-Remember, prevention is always better than cure.
-Monitor your logs closely and ensure that every failure event is taken care of.